 Vitamin D3 is one of the most buzzed-about supplements in the health industry.
-It’s estimated that over 40 percent of the population is deficient in vitamin D, which plays a central role in everything from regulating mood to modulating immune cells in the body and beyond.
-Not only that, but it’s one of the few nutrients that’s difficult to get from food sources alone, making supplementation absolutely necessary in many cases.
+That’s because it’s estimated that over 40 percent of the population is deficient in vitamin D, which plays a role in everything from regulating mood to modulating immune cells.

-So what’s the difference between vitamin D vs. D3?
-And what is vitamin D3 good for?
+What’s the difference between vitamin D vs. D3, and what is vitamin D3 good for?
 Keep reading for everything you need to know about this important micronutrient and how it can impact your health.

 Unfortunately, vitamin D deficiency is a common issue, and certain groups are at a higher risk of deficiency.
 In particular, older adults, those who get limited sun exposure, and people who are overweight/obese or have darker skin are at an increased risk.

 What is the difference between vitamin D and vitamin D3?